 - Foods rich in folate, such as liver and leafy greens.
 Folate is a B vitamin that helps prevent birth defects.
 It should be noted that majority of the population (up to 60%) may not be able to use synthetic folic acid due to a genetic variation that limits the body’s ability to convert folic acid to folate.
 Therefore, prenatal vitamins should have folate, not folic acid.
 (Nicols, 2018).

 - Foods rich in Omega 3 fatty acids, such as salmon, fatty fish, and pasture-raised eggs.
-Foods high in DHA, a brain boosting fatty acid, is imperative for brain and eye development, and levels should remain high for breastfeeding mothers.
-Plant based sources such as flax and chia seeds do contain ALA (which is converted to DHA) but the conversion process is often slow and can’t keep up with baby’s needs.
-Therefore, seafood based sources are recommend first, and plant based sources can still be part of a healthy diet.
+Foods high in DHA, a brain-boosting fatty acid, is imperative for brain and eye development, and levels should remain high for breastfeeding mothers.
+Plant-based sources such as flax and chia seeds do contain ALA (which is converted to DHA) but the conversion process is often slow and can’t keep up with baby’s needs.
+Therefore, seafood-based sources are recommend first, and plant-based sources can still be part of a healthy diet.
 Also important to consider is ensuring consumption of Omega 6 fatty acids does not create an imbalanced ratio of Omega 3 fatty acids.
-Ideal ratio is 1:1.
+The ideal ratio is 1:1.
 (Nicols, 2018).

 Development of the Fetal Nervous System